 |Weight Per Pair||7.9 lbs||8.1 lbs||8.0 lbs||7.4 lbs||8.5 lbs|

 |Construction Type||Sandwich||Energy Ti W||Powerzone, sandwich-sidewall construction||SST sidewall||Full sidewall|

 |Core Material||Paulownia & Poplar||Performance Wood & Metal||Paulownia, beech, poplar||Tubelite wood||Beech and poplar|

 Our Analysis and Test Results

-We loved the irony of a hot pink ski that kicks butt and takes names everywhere it goes.
-The color seems a bit tongue-in-cheek, but the name is completely apropos.
-While they wouldn't be our top pick for powder (and they're a bit cumbersome in the bumps), they are a powerful, reliable ski in nearly every other metric.
+We love the irony of a hot pink ski that charges hard and powers through any terrain on the mountain.
+The color seems a bit tongue-in-cheek, but the name is completely appropriate.
+While this ski wouldn't be our top pick for powder (and is a bit cumbersome in the bumps), it is a powerful, reliable ski in nearly every other metric.
 Don't let the color fool you.

 Stability at Speed

 The Faction Dictator 2.0X will take you for a ride — a smooth, fast, exciting ride.
 This model is stiff and steady; one of our testers felt just the tiniest bit of chatter, but only when she pushed the envelope.